More than 140 killed when gasoline tanker explodes in Nigeria - Los Angeles Times

 Share via

-More than 140 people, including children, were killed and dozens were injured after an overturned gasoline tanker truck exploded in flames while they were trying to scoop up fuel pouring from the vehicle, Nigerian emergency services said Wednesday.
+More than 140 people, including children, were killed in Nigeria when an overturned gasoline tanker truck exploded in flames while they tried to scoop up fuel, emergency services said Wednesday.
+Dozens more were injured.

-The accident occurred at midnight in the town of Majiya in Jigawa state when the tanker driver lost control of the vehicle while traveling on a highway, police spokesperson Lawan Adam said.
-Residents rushed to the scene and were scooping up fuel, “sparking a massive inferno,” he said.
+The latest accident occurred at midnight in northern Jigawa state’s Majiya town when the tanker driver lost control on a highway, police spokesperson Lawan Adam said.
+Residents rushed to the scene before the “massive inferno.”

 Advertisement